Lord Vetinari: Appearance, habits and miscellaneous

 Though he excels at the Discworld's equivalent of sudoku, Jikan no Muda (時間の無駄; literally, "Waste of Time" in Japanese), and can solve them after glancing at any grid for a few seconds, he finds them unsatisfying, as numbers are too easy to outwit.
 He enjoys crosswords far more, as one needs to comprehend how another person's mind works when actively trying to mislead.
 He has found great pleasure in the work of "The Blind Letter Office" at the Post Office, helping to decipher the nigh-illegible gibberish that some of Ankh-Morpork's less educated citizenry address their letters with – for example working out casually that "Duzbuns Hopsit pfarmarrsc" equals "K. Whistler, Baker, 3 Pigsty Hill" (Does Buns Opposite the Pharmacy).
 The men employed for this job are successful in 'translating' five addresses out of every six, and view Vetinari's casual skill at it with something approaching awe.
 He is also very good at Thud, also known in the books by its Dwarvish name Hnaflbaflsniflwhifltafl (a reference to the Germanic-Scandinavian Tafl games, specifically Hnefatafl), and plays it to find his own weaknesses unlike other people (Reacher Gilt, Going Postal) who play Thud to find the opponent's weaknesses.
 The New Discworld Companion also mentions his mastery of Stealth Chess, a game commonly played by assassins' guild students and alumni.
 In Soul Music, Vetinari is mentioned as preferring to read sheet music rather than listen to music, because the idea of it being performed by people, with all the sweat and saliva involved, strikes him as distasteful.

-Lord Vetinari also has a strange clock in his waiting-room.
-While it does keep completely accurate time overall, it sometimes ticks and tocks out of sync (example: "tick, tock ... ticktocktick, tock ...") and occasionally misses a tick or tock altogether, which has the net effect of turning one's brain "into a sort of porridge".
-(Feet of Clay, Going Postal).
-In Feet of Clay Vimes observes that it must have cost him quite a lot of money.

-It has been suggested that Vetinari may not be entirely human, though this is primarily because of his methods and personality, as opposed to any sort of physical proof (although in The Fifth Elephant, Lady Margolotta was surprised at his lack of aging).
-Vetinari admits to being "drunk as a skunk" after a banquet at Unseen University, but continues to be startlingly lucid and eloquent, although Drumknott describes him as seeming "unusually talkative".
-The only discernible manifestation of his drunkenness: It takes him 15 seconds longer to solve the Ankh-Morpork Times daily crossword (Unseen Academicals).
+Though concrete proof is lacking, Lady Margolotta's surprise at Vetinari's apparent lack of aging (The Fifth Elephant) combined with his general eerie personality and inscrutable reputation has occasionally fueled reader suspicions that Vetinari might not be entirely human.
+Vetinari admits to being "drunk as a skunk" after a banquet at Unseen University, but continues to be startlingly lucid and eloquent, although Drumknott describes him as seeming "unusually talkative" and notices it takes him 15 seconds longer to solve the Ankh-Morpork Times daily crossword (Unseen Academicals).